Key Takeaways

 With a cover, overnight losses are much smaller.
 That changes how the heat pump operates:

-• The pool stays closer to set temperature.
+The pool stays closer to the set temperature

-• Real world efficiency improves because the system is not constantly reheating from cold.
+Real-world efficiency improves because the system isn’t constantly reheating from cold

 Which Cover Type Is Best for Heating?

 Not all covers perform the same way, but almost any physical cover will improve heating because it blocks evaporation.
-The best option depends on how you use your pool and how much convenience matters to you.
+The best option depends on how you use your pool and how much convenience matters.

 Solar blankets float directly on the water surface.
-Their main heating benefit is evaporation control, and many can reduce evaporation by around 90 percent or more when used consistently.
+Their main heating benefit is evaporation control, and many can reduce evaporation by around 90% or more when used consistently.

 They also provide some daytime solar gain by letting sunlight in and trapping heat near the surface.
-In practical terms, this usually means faster warm ups and smaller temperature drops at night.
+In practical terms, this often means faster warm-ups and smaller temperature drops at night.

 Automatic safety covers and solid safety covers

-These covers create a tight physical barrier across the pool.
+These covers create a tight barrier across the pool.
 They are among the best performers for heat retention because they strongly limit evaporation and wind effects.
-Solid covers are also cited as capable of reducing evaporation by more than 90 percent.

-Their biggest advantage is convenience, since pools that are easy to cover tend to stay covered more often, and consistent use is what drives savings.
+Their biggest advantage is convenience.
+Pools that are easy to cover tend to stay covered more often, and consistent use is what drives savings.

 Liquid solar covers (supplemental option)